horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 # 🧪 2.
 Local Developer Mode (Option A – Recommended)

-This is what you use for day-to-day hacking and interview prep.
+This is what you use for day-to-day development and testing.

 ### 2.1 Set up environment